junxit/us-congress-bills-113/metadata.md

 - 2013-06-25 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2013-06-25 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2013-06-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 97.
+- 2013-07-29 — Amendment SA 1819 agreed to in Senate by Unanimous Consent.
+- 2013-07-29 — Amendment SA 1819 proposed by Senator Reid for Senator Feinstein. (consideration: CR S6026; text: CR S6026) To amend the preamble.
+- 2013-07-29 — Measure laid before Senate by unanimous consent. (consideration: CR S6026-6027)
+- 2013-07-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S6026-6027)
+- 2013-07-29 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S6026-6027)
+- 2013-07-29 — Senate amendment agreed to: Amendment SA 1819 agreed to in Senate by Unanimous Consent.
+- 2013-07-29 — Senate amendment proposed (on the floor): Amendment SA 1819 proposed by Senator Reid for Senator Feinstein.(consideration: CR S6026; text: CR S6026)
+- 2013-07-29 — Senate amendment submitted